-Based on what we already know others have done, we will seek to understand prevention at levels (primary, secondary, tertiary. criminal justice, enforcement).
-We will also need improve our shared understanding of risk and protective factors so we can start to tackle some of the specific causes of the problems we identify.
-We will then need to develop appropriate interventions implement them partnership with communities and businesses, including schools, universities, and hospitals.
+Based on what we already know others have done, we will seek to understand prevention at all levels (primary, secondary, tertiarv. criminal justice, and enforcement).
+We will also need to improve our shared understanding of risk and protective factors so we can start to tackle some of the specific causes of the problems we identify.
+We will then need to develop appropriate interventions implement and them in partnership with communities and businesses, including schools, universities, and hospitals.